TareqK/Compiler-Construction-Course/Notes/syntaxAnalysis.markdown

 		S

 ```
-This statement results in 2 derivations trees :
+This statement results in 2 derivations trees.

-**INSERT TREES OF THIS STATEMENT**

 Both these trees result in the same traversal, but they have different meanings.
 The first results in the ```ELSE``` belonging to the first ```IF```, while the